philangist/assets-rest-api/README.md

 Asset Picker API
 ====================
 ### Sections:
 - Introduction
 - Projects
 - Assets
 - Running a local copy
 - Improvements

 ### Introduction
-A suite of endpoints for traversing the frame.io asset storage backend
+A suite of endpoints for traversing an asset storage backend

 __Assumptions:__
 We assume that every project has exactly one root folder associated with it.
 This should be enforced in the api layer code through the POST, PUT, and DELETE verbs for both projects/ and assets/, and also with DB level constraints on the assets table.

 We also assume that all assets with type == 1 are folders and type != 1 are leaves/files in the project tree.

 __Pagination:__
 Standard `offset` & `limit`  query parameters are supported for paginating through large amounts of items.

 ### Projects

 Projects are the namespaces users store their video and other media assets within.
 Within each project files can be infinitely nested within folders.

 __Endpoints:__
 `GET /projects/` - list all projects in the database

 status code: 200 OK
 ```javascript
 {
     data: [